 Paparazzi, catch my fly and my cocky fresh

-Beyonce is often called out by the public and by the conspiracy theorists as a potential member of a highly conspicuous group called Illuminati.
-The rumors about her involvement in Illuminati started to circulate around by the artistic references in her music.
+Beyonce is often called out by the public and by conspiracy theorists as a potential member of a highly conspicuous group called the Illuminati.
+Rumors about her involvement in Illuminati started to circulate around the artistic references in her music.
 However, all we can say is she is probably not involved in any secret groups like Illuminati.

 Beyonce gives us hindsight of her taste in feminism in the lyrics of Formation.
 She calls out the paparazzi so as to check her outfit cause it’s awesome (fly).
 She feels like she must be appreciated by the freshness brought upon her body by her outfit.
 Her outfit makes her feel so fresh and clean that she feels like it must be appreciated.

 I like my baby heir with baby hair and afros